plackyhacker/Shellcode-Injection-Techniques/README.md

 ```

 ## Asychronous Procedure Call Injection
 [ACPInjection.cs](https://github.com/plackyhacker/Shellcode-Injection-Techniques/blob/master/ShellcodeInjectionTechniques/Techniques/APCInjection.cs) : This technique is similar to the Thread Hijacking technique.
 We inject the shellcode into a remote thread, then queue an APC object in the thread.
-When the thread enters an alertable state (when it calls SleepEx, SignalObjectAndWait, MsgWaitForMultipleObjectsEx, WaitForMultipleObjectsEx, or WaitForSingleObjectEx) it runs our shellcode pointed to by our queued APC object.
+When the thread enters an alertable state (when it calls `SleepEx`, `SignalObjectAndWait`, `MsgWaitForMultipleObjectsEx`, `WaitForMultipleObjectsEx`, or `WaitForSingleObjectEx`) it runs our shellcode pointed to by our queued APC object.

 ```
 [+] Found process: 25320